smgom/woocommerce-payfort/README.md

 - Added option for Gateway currency.
 - Added option for order placement.
 - Added merchant page 2.0
-- handle the fort response offline only (host to host response).
+- Handle the fort response offline only (host to host response).
 - Fixing some bugs.